Comiskey Park rumors, news

 Photo by Rob Carr/Getty Images Braves Franchise History 2013: The Dodgers are the first team to clinch a spot in the League Championship Series as they eliminate the Braves with a 5-4 win in Game 4 of the NLDS.
 Trailing 3-2 in the bottom of the eighth, the Dodgers reverse the tide on Juan Uribe’s two-run homer off David Carpenter.
 Carl Crawford hits a pair of solo homers for Los Angeles’s...2023

-See more Juan Uribe
+See more articles Juan Uribe

 Baseball Fame Ranking